 Case 1 – Windows 10 Action Center Doesn’t Recognize Avast

-One of the most frequent issues with Avast in not just Windows 10 is when Windows Action Center Doesn’t recognize Avast.
-If that happens, you’ll probably receive pop-up messages in the down right side of your screen saying something like “Windows Defender and Avast Antivirus are both turned off,’ or ‘Windows did not find an antivirus program”.
+One of the most frequent issues with Avast on Windows 10 is when the Action Center doesn’t recognize Avast.
+If that happens, you’ll probably receive pop-up messages in the down right side of your screen saying something like “Windows Defender and Avast Antivirus are both turned off,’ or ‘Windows did not find an antivirus program“.
 Fortunately there’s an easy solution for this, you just need to follow the steps below.

-First thing we’re going to try is disabling Avast Antivirus and than re-enabling it again, in order to make Windows 10 recognize it:
+First things first, we’re going to try to disable Avast Antivirus and than re-enable it in order to force Windows 10 to recognize it:

 - Right-click on Avast icon in your taskbar